Lumbar spinal fusion is surgery to join, or fuse, two or more vertebrae in the low back.

 - Bone is taken from the pelvic bone or from a bone bank.
 The bone is used to make a bridge between vertebrae that are next to each other.
 This bone graft helps new bone grow.

-are usually used to hold the vertebrae together until new bone grows between
+- Metal implants are usually used to hold the vertebrae together until new bone grows between them.

 What To Expect After Surgery